www.deejaysystem.com

 TYPE* Control type: BUTTON, ANALOG, ANALOGHR or ENCODER

 CHANNEL MIDI channel.
-If not specified, will use any channel.
+If not specified will use any channel.

 COMMAND* MIDI command triggered by this control.